3 Nights in Berlin

 Berlin Private Walking Tour

-On the private tour, your guide will impress you with stories of the city's amazingly rich history.
+On the private tour, your guide will impress you with stories of Berlin's amazingly rich history.
 From Slavic forts to Prussian kings and the foundation of Germany in 1871, through WWI, the rise of the Weimar Republic and the Nazis who replaced it and ushered in WWII, the divisions of the Cold War, and the city’s resurrection as capital of a reunified country, you’ll explore the city’s rollercoaster history.
 Believe us when we say that there’s a lot to learn from this tour!

 Day 3